Francis A. Nixon: Biography

 By the time of his later adulthood, Nixon often discussed his political opinions with strangers, his son Don remembering his father as being willing to debate anyone he encountered in the family market and having an intolerance of Democrats.
 Nixon voted for Woodrow Wilson in the 1916 United States presidential election, Warren G. Harding in the 1920 presidential election, Robert Lafollette in the 1924 presidential election, Herbert Hoover in both the 1928 and 1932 presidential elections, and Franklin Roosevelt in the 1936 election.
-Aitken described these as erratic voting habits that displayed changing political loyalties in the early life of his son Richard.

-After his son Arthur's death in 1925, Nixon frequently pondered and was haunted by the possibility of God allowing the death as a form of punishment directed toward him, his actions afterward being never again to open the family store on Sundays and having the family listen to sermons every evening.
+After his son Arthur's death in 1925, Nixon was haunted by the possibility of God having allowed the death as a form of personal punishment directed and pondered this frequently.
+He never again opened the family store on Sundays and started to have the family listen to sermons every evening.
 Nixon favored Robert P. Shuler, Billy Sunday, and Aimee Semple McPherson, taking his sons once a week to hear either Shuler or McPherson at Trinity Methodist Church.

 In 1938, Francis' son Richard met Pat Ryan, who Frank reportedly developed a "playful relationship" with and spared the same criticisms he had given his children.

 During the controversy concerning Richard's alleged improprieties relating to a fund established by his backers to reimburse him for his political expenses, Frank was "reduced to sobs" in hearing of the story and angered by his son's taking of any funds.

-The elder Nixons cared for their granddaughters Julie and Patricia while Vice President Nixon was involved with activities relating to the 1956 Republican National Convention.
+The elder Nixons cared for their granddaughters Julie and Patricia while Vice President Nixon was involved with the 1956 Republican National Convention.
 Francis experienced a ruptured abdominal artery in the latter part of the month from which he was not expected to recover, resulting in the vice president curtailing his public appearances to tend to his father, who advocated that his son return to San Francisco and work with the convention; Vice President Nixon refused.
 On September 3, Nixon was visited by Richard, who he told upon the latter leaving, "Good night Dick, but I don't think I'll be here in the morning."
 The next day, Francis Nixon died, his funeral being carried out three days later at the East Whittier Friends Meeting House.

 Personal life

-On 25 June 1908, he married Hannah Milhous and had five sons, one of whom died in childhood:
+On June 25, 1908, he married Hannah Milhous and had five sons, one of whom died in childhood: